 Saturday Night Campfire is an opportunity to get to know families staying in your village and also ask our weekend duty staff any questions that you have about the upcoming week.

-S'mores Night and Sing-Along takes place on Sunday night in each of the three villages.
+S'mores Night takes place in each of the three villages.
 This is a chance to sing camp songs, get to know other families, and make delicious s'mores around the campfire.